codatio/codat-docs/blog/241120-onconnectionstarted.md

 ![Integration Selection](/img/link/integration_selection.png)

 This indicates a connection has been successfully created in a pending state, allowing you to track users reaching this point in the link flow.
-By calling [get /{connectionId}](https://docs.codat.io/platform-api#/operations/get-connection) you can identify which integration was selected.
+By calling [Get connection](https://docs.codat.io/platform-api#/operations/get-connection) you can identify which integration was selected.

 ## Who is this relevant for?